PENN STATE HBG

 Dr. Ran is an active member of the American Society for Public Administration (ASPA), Academy of Management (AOM), and the Administrative Sciences Association of Canada (ASAC).
 Since 2001, he has been a frequent reviewer, presenter, session chair, and mentor for their annual conferences.
 He was the Division Chair, Organizational Theory Division, ASAC (2015 – 2016) after serving as the Division Coordinator and Division Editor, Organizational Theory Division, ASAC, between 2013 -2015.
 He was the committee chair of the membership committee, Public and Non-profit Division, Academy of Management (2012-2013).
 He serves as the editor of the book series: Contemporary Perspectives on Technological Innovation, Management and Policy (Information Age), co-editor of the book series Contemporary Perspectives In Human Capital And Development (Information Age); and served as the associate editor of Organizational Communication and Information Systems Division (Academy of Management 2009, 2011, 2012, 2013) and the associate editor of Social and Organizational Impacts of IS Track (ICIS - International Conference on Information Systems 2012).
 He also reviewed manuscripts for journals such as Academy of Management Review, Administration & Society, International Journal of Public Administration, Journal of Organizational Change Management, Sage Open, Administrative Sciences, Public Performance and Management Review, etc. His research has won the Administrative Sciences Association of Canada 2010 Best Paper Award in Organizational Theory.

 Dr. Ran teaches graduate courses in organizational behavior, organizational theory, and human resource management, and serves as the graduate faculty in MPA, MHA, and PhD programs.
-At the college, he served as the President (2016 – 2017) of the Faculty Senate, Penn State Harrisburg, after serving as the Chair, the Strategic Planning Committee at Penn State Harrisburg Senate, and Co-Chair, Penn State Harrisburg Strategic Steering Committee (2011 – 2015).
-He also serves as the Program Coordinator, Certificate Program in Public Sector Human Resource Management, School of Public Affairs, Penn State Harrisburg.
+At the college, he served as the President (2016 – 2017) of the Faculty Senate, Penn State Harrisburg, after serving as the Chair of the Strategic Planning Committee at Penn State Harrisburg Senate, and Co-Chair, Penn State Harrisburg Strategic Steering Committee (2011 – 2015).
+He also served as the Penn State Graduate Council representative (2019 - 2021), Professor-in-Charge, MPA program (2019 - 2021); Professor-in-Charge, PhD in Public Administration program (2019 - 2021); and currently serves as Professor-in-Charge, Certificate Program in Public Sector Human Resource Management, School of Public Affairs, Penn State Harrisburg

 Organizational Identity (Identification) and Image (Imaging)